3F/web.vsSBE/Features/EnvDTE & Tests.md

 As variant you can use powerful and flexible control with the [SBE-Scripts](../Scripts_&_Commands/SBE-Scripts) core.

-* For operation with an commands exists the [DTEComponent](../Scripts_&_Commands/SBE-Scripts/Components/DTEComponent)
+* For operations with an commands exists the [DTEComponent](../Scripts_&_Commands/SBE-Scripts/Components/DTEComponent)

 Therefore you can use this as you want for example: